Gospel: John 6:1-15

 6:10 "Make the men recline."
 The narrative shifted from a discussion of the crowd to that of the males in the crowd.
 In a gender segregated, male dominated society, the men would be served food first.
 Since reclining (laying down on one's side, propped up by an elbow) was the common posture for eating at the time, Jesus had his disciples prepare the crowd for the meal.

 6:14 The multiplication of the loaves reminded the people of an image for God's kingdom, the never-ending feast.
-Even though the food was common, the shear amount spoke of abundance that was lacking among the poor Galileans.
+Even though the food was common, the sheer amount spoke of abundance that was lacking among the poor Galileans.
 Seeing the sign, the men assumed Jesus was a prophet who would announce God's Kingdom.
-(Indeed, many scholars posit a "Messiah" prophet figure.)
+(Indeed, many scholars posit a "Messianic" prophet figure.)
 John's gospel infers such a prophet in 1:21, a reference to Deuteronomy 18:15, 18:

 "The Lord your God will raise up for you a prophet like me from among you, from your brethren--him you shall heed--I will raise up for them a prophet like you from among their brethren; and I will put my words in his mouth, and he shall speak to them all that I command him."
 (RSV)